Updated: Nov 14

 It is suggested on this polemical anti-Islamic site that there are three stages of Jihad, i.e. the term Jihad used in the sense of 'fighting', which is actually referred to as 'qitaal' rather than Jihad in the Holy Qur'an.

-Jihad is not normally defined by muslims as 'holy war' as such, which appears to a term christians relate to when considering the concept of (the lesser) Jihad in the sense of physical warfare.
+Jihad is not correctly defined as 'holy war', which appears to a term christians relate to when considering the concept of (the lesser) Jihad in the sense of physical warfare.
 At the same time, it is does not seem to me to be incorrect to say that an inner spiritual struggle, a struggle to uphold the truth by means of proofs, logic and reason, as well as a physical struggle to do away with criminal injustice and oppression, are all forms of 'holy war' in some sense.
 Surely, if done in the right way, without violating the stipulated rules and conditions, they should not be referred to as 'unholy'.

 For those who prefer to refer to ahadith instead of the Qur'an, here is a relevant one to consider from the mass reported 'farewell sermon':